 Our friends at Foursquare helped us find the best place for ice cream in every state across the US, considering Foursquare users' likes, saves, shares, tip sentiment, and more.

 To create this list, Foursquare included the top-rated ice cream shop in each US state."

 "The Franklin Fountain brings back the authentic soda fountains of old-school Philadelphia," Business Insider said.
 "Folks from all over Philly come for sundaes, splits, cups and cones at the beloved shop."

 About The Franklin Fountain

-Over the years, thousands of businesses have prospered under the name “Franklin” as the man inspired so many entrepreneurs.
-The ice cream was no exception, as companies from Kansas City, Omaha, Indianapolis and Toledo all separately branded their “Franklin Ice Cream”.
-With the emergence of large food conglomerates, each of these regional ice cream companies disappeared, leaving little but memories and some wonderful advertisements.
-We have collected some of these period items, including a 1920s porcelain sign that hangs on the exterior of the Fountain today.
+Over the years, thousands of businesses have prospered under the name “Franklin” as the man inspired many entrepreneurs.
+As companies from Kansas City, Omaha, Indianapolis, and Toledo all separately branded their “Franklin Ice Cream.”
+With the emergence of large food conglomerates, each of these regional ice cream companies disappeared, leaving little but memories and wonderful advertisements.
+We have collected some of these period items, including a 1920s porcelain sign hanging on the Fountain exterior today.

 The message on the sign says it simply: FRANKLIN ICE CREAM: ALL-WAYS.

 In our view, Franklin was a man of Integrity, and the Ice cream we make must satisfy this goal.
 Milk & cream come from Berks and Lancaster Counties and are processed by a family-owned dairy dating back to 1920; the fruit, nuts, and chocolates we incorporate into the flavors are obtained locally.